 The merged Commission's departments consist of the combined departments of the High Authority of ECSC and of the EEC and Euratom Commissions.
 There are a Secretariat-General, a Legal Department, a Statistical Office, 20 Directorates-General, and a small number of specialized services.
-The staff numbers some 4,900 in all (1968), including 1,400 in the Administrative grades and 460 translators and interpreters.
+Most of the scientific activities are grouped in a Joint Research Centre.
+The staff numbers some 5,500 in all, including 1,500 in the Administrative grades and 540 translators and interpreters.
 They are divided between the two provisional seats of the Community, Brussels and Luxembourg, about 1,000 officials working in the latter.
-In addition there is the Euratom research budget's establishment of approximately 2,700, most of them at Euratom's four research centres.
+In addition there is the Euratom research budget's establishment of approximately 2,400, most of them in the various units of Euratom's Joint Research Centre.

-The operating expenses of the departments of the Commission and the other three Institutions are at present (1968) running at about \$110 million a year.
+The operating expenses of the departments of the Commission and the other three Institutions are at present running at about \$150 million a year.

-Each of the 14 Members of the Commission has been made specially responsible for one or more of the Community's main fields of activity (external relations, agriculture, social affairs and so on), and has under him the Directorate, or Directorates-General, dealing with these.
+Each of the nine Members of the Commission has been made specially responsible for one or more of the Community's main fields of activity (external relations, agriculture, social affairs and so on), and has under him the Directorate or Directorates-General dealing with these.

-Op ration of the Commission
+Operation of the Commission

-By the terms of the Treaties, the Commission's operation is "collegiate": that is, the Commission must itself, as a body, adopt the various measures - viz. regulations, decisions, proposals to the Council, etc. - incumbent on it under the Treaties or implementing orders, and cannot, therefore, delegate to a member in his particular sphere powers giving him a degree of independence comparable to that of, say, a minister in his department.
+By the terms of the Treaties, the Commission's operation is "collegiate": that is, the Commission must itself, as a body, adopt the various measures -viz. regulations, decisions, proposals to the Council, etc. - incumbent on it under the Treaties or implementing orders, and cannot, therefore, delegate to a member in his particular sphere powers giving him a degree of independence comparable to that of, say, a minister in his department.
 Only very limited delegations of powers are granted, for the issuance of strictly technical implementing measures in line with the Commission's agreed approach, such as the day-to-day fixing of certain agricultural levies.

 Various procedural devices have been adopted to ensure that the system does not allow log-jams to build up in Commission business.
 A number of working parties of members of the Commission have been set up to do the groundwork for the Commission's proceedings in matters where the responsibilities of two or more members and departments interlock, as for instance the industrial affairs group and the external relations and development aid group.
 The more technical items on the Commission's agenda are considered at a weekly meeting of the members' immediate subordinates, the Chief Executive Assistants, in order to simplify and speed up the proceedings.
-Fairly straightforward matters are to a great extent dealt with by means of the "written procedure" earlier employed by the EEC Commission: the members are sent the particulars and the text of the proposed decision, and if within a given period (usually one week) they have not entered reservations or objections the proposal is taken as adopted.
-1,075 written procedures were instituted during the second half of 1967, and 1,212 during the first half of 1968.
+Fairly straightforward matters are to a great extent dealt with by means of "written procedure" earlier employed by the EEC Commission: the members are sent the particulars and the text of a proposed decision, and if within a given period (usually one week) they have not entered reservations or objections the proposal is taken as adopted.